Skip to content

 • As sole counsel, advising on potential claims under s.
 138D of the Financial Services and Markets Act 2000 and the FCA’s Conduct of Business Sourcebook in respect of the mis-selling of derivative products to retail clients.

-• Acting for a class of claimants bringing proceedings under ss.
+• Acting for a class of claimants bringing proceedings under s.
 90 and 90A of the Financial Services and Markets Act 2000 in relation to a multi-billion pound energy company (led by Edward Cumming KC).

 • Advising on questions of jurisdiction in a claim under the Financial Services and Markets Act 2000 (led by Oliver Assersohn KC) .